-When creating your Zap for ThriveCart the final step of creating your trigger is to test the ThriveCart trigger you’ve set.
+When creating a Zap for a ThriveCart trigger, the final step is to “Test this step”.

 Don’t Panic!
-This is completely normal and is simply because no trigger has actually been sent from ThriveCart.
+This is completely normal and is simply because no trigger has actually been sent from ThriveCart for Zapier to receive.

 Things To Remember

-So, if you’re creating a Zap and get stuck on the ‘looking for product’ screen just make sure you’re actually sending the trigger from ThriveCart to Zapier.
+If you’re creating a Zap and get stuck on the ‘pulling samples’ step just make sure you’re actually sending the trigger from ThriveCart to Zapier during that 3-minute window.
 If you’re trying to create a zap in cases where a product or a coupon is ‘created’ then this will send the notification when you first save the item.